 - Don't sell ads against the story.
 Feel free, however, to publish it on a page with ads you’ve already sold.

-Minnesota Reformer is part of States Newsroom, a nonprofit network of state government news sites supported by grants and a coalition of donors.
+Minnesota Reformer is part of States Newsroom, a national 501(c)(3) nonprofit supported by grants and a coalition of donors and readers.